Are you looking for the best things to do in Denver?

 Located just a short 30 minute drive from Denver, Red Rocks Park should definitely be at the top of your itinerary.
 Take a drive or a hike through stunning red rock formations while taking in sweeping views of the Front Range.
 While you are there, stop at the world-famous Red Rocks Amphitheater, a naturally formed open-air amphitheater that has hosted the biggest and best musicians in the world.
 Concerts at Red Rocks play through the summer and are nothing short of magical.
 Check out who's playing while you are in town here.

-Check out our Red Rocks + Mt.
-Falcon + Echo Lake Tour for the best way to experience Red Rocks!
+Check out our Red Rocks, Dinosaur Tracks, and Goldmine Tour for the best way to experience Red Rocks!

 2. Union Station